churchers/vm-bhyve/README.md

 Some of the main features include:

-* Now with beta Windows/UEFI support as of v0.7.2!
+* Now with Windows/UEFI support as of v0.7.2!
 * Simple commands to create/start/stop bhyve instances
 * Simple configuration file format
 * Virtual switches supporting vlans & nat (no manual tap or bridge devices needed)